MustafaKhan670093/Public-Notes/Self Driving Car Concepts.md

 What is the difference between the two and what are the use cases, advantages and disadvantages of using one over the other in self driving cars?

+The main difference between CPU and GPU architecture is that a CPU is designed to handle a wide-range of tasks quickly (as measured by CPU clock speed), but are limited in the concurrency of tasks that can be running.
+A GPU is designed to quickly render high-resolution images and video concurrently.

+Because GPUs can perform parallel operations on multiple sets of data, they are also commonly used for non-graphical tasks such as machine learning and scientific computation.
+Designed with thousands of processor cores running simultaneously, GPUs enable massive parallelism where each core is focused on making efficient calculations.(Source: https://www.omnisci.com/technical-glossary/cpu-vs-gpu)

 ### Autoware and Apollo

 ### Sensors